prism-break/prism-break/README.md

 **Please note:** The canonical version of the site text is contained in `./index.html` and `./lang/en.json`.
 The strings contained in the `xx.json` files may be out of date, as they need to be updated manually by volunteer translators.
 Please refer to the text contained in `./lang/en.json` when developing your translations to ensure your translation file is 100% up-to-date.

+**Test to make sure your [JSON validates](http://jsonformatter.curiousconcept.com/).** A common mistake when editing JSON is putting unescaped quotation marks in a string.
+Make sure to escape them with either a backslash or HTML entities

+    "i18n-web-browser-note": "If you want to have quotes in this note, make sure to add them \"like this\" or you will break JSON.",

+    "i18n-web-browser-note": "If you want to have pretty curly quotes in this note, make sure to add them &ldquo;like this&rdquo; or you will break JSON.",

+    "i18n-web-browser-note": "You should never do anything "like this" or you will break the entire JSON file.",

 Bear in mind that the site is being constantly updated, so you may want to check back every so often.

 ### Adding your own JSON stubs